Can you have multiple IRAs?

 Having more than one IRA can be a tool for estate planning in a couple of different ways.
 First, if you have more than one IRA, you could simply add one beneficiary to each account.
 If you have two children and two IRAs, they will each inherit one when you pass away.

 Another benefit of multiple IRAs during estate planning is tax diversification.
-Traditional IRAs are subject to required minimum distributions (RMDs) when you turn 73.2 As a result, you may have less tax-advantaged money left to pass down to your beneficiaries.
-However, Roth IRAs aren’t subject to RMDs, meaning you can let the money stay invested indefinitely.
+Traditional IRAs are subject to required minimum distributions (RMDs) when you turn 73.3 As a result, you may have less tax-deferred money left to pass down to your beneficiaries.
+However, Roth IRAs aren’t subject to RMDs during the original account holder’s lifetime, meaning you can let the money stay invested indefinitely.

 Finally, having multiple IRAs to pass on to your beneficiaries can help your loved ones manage their tax liabilities.
 When someone inherits a traditional IRA, they must pay income taxes on their withdrawals, just as you would on your own account.
 However, Roth IRA withdrawals aren’t taxable to beneficiaries.